Some of the common reasons for low mobile checkout conversion rates are:

 On checkout pages, the CTA is bold, blue, and full width just like the example from Casper below:

-When they try to fill a form and tap on the form field, it automatically zooms in.
+When they try to fill out a form and tap on the form field, it automatically zooms in.

 Here’s an example on an Apple iOS device below: